 Since carbon monoxide is impossible to see or smell, carbon monoxide detectors and alarms can be another key part of protecting against carbon monoxide poisoning.

-The Consumer Product Safety Commission recommends placing carbon monoxide detectors on each level of the home and near all sleeping areas.
+The Consumer Product Safety Commission (CPSC) recommends placing carbon monoxide detectors on each level of the home and near all sleeping areas.
 Although the presence of a carbon monoxide detector can help identify problems, they should not be used in place of preventive efforts, nor should their silence be interpreted as unquestionable proof of the absence of carbon monoxide hazards.

 The U.S. Environmental Protection Agency (EPA) states that the technology of carbon monoxide detectors is still in development and that they are not generally considered as reliable when compared to current smoke detectors.
 In fact, in some laboratory tests, very high levels of carbon monoxide were not detected by properly installed units.
 Concerns have also been raised that these alarms do not sound until the level of carbon monoxide reaches very high levels.